radareorg/radare2/doc/macos.md

 After doing it you should be able to debug on macOS without root permissions!

 	$ r2 -d mybin

-Note: Apple-signed binaries cannot be debugged, since Apple's SIP (System Integrity Protection) prevents attaching to an Apple-signed binary.
-If you want to debug an Apple-signed binary, either remove its certificate (https://github.com/steakknife/unsign; WARNING: this cannot be reversed!) or disable SIP (`csrutil enable --without debug`).

 Note: if you already have a valid certificate for code signing, you can specify its name by setting the env var CERTID.